8/31/2025

 Preheat oven to 400* F.

-Spread margarine on 12 slices of wheat-free bread.
+Spread margarine on 12 slices of wheat-free bread on one side only.

 Put 6 slices of bread, margarine side down, on a sheet pan (stainless steel rimmed cookie sheet).
 Put 1 slice of plant cheese on top of each slice of bread.